How does a DirectTrust Member participate?

 1. Be a member of DirectTrust in good standing;

 2. Offer a product or service that assists consumers and patients to be full participants in Direct exchange, capable of bidirectional Direct messaging with other parties who have valid Direct addresses on the DirectTrust network.
-The network is defined as those Direct addresses whose bound end-entity certificate chains to a trust anchor certificate currently in the DirectTrust Accredited Trust Anchor Bundle or the Governmental Trust Anchor Bundle;
+The network is defined as those Direct addresses whose bound end-entity certificate chains to a trust anchor certificate currently in the DirectTrust Accredited Trust Anchor Bundle;

 3. Offer its consumer/patient product or service at an affordable price and in a manner that is easy for a consumer/patient to set up and use, including making full and transparent pricing information available to the public within the Program web pages.
 The following information should be available on the members landing page: 1.
 How can patients participate?
 2. What is the cost to participate?